MLinkPlanner 2.0

 If this check-box is active, then when the incident or reflected rays intersect with ground obstacles (forest or trees), these rays will be screened.

-The path profile will display all possible direct and ground-reflected rays for the Main-Main paths and in a space diversity configuration for the Main-Diversity and Diversity-Main paths.
+The path profile will display all possible direct and ground-reflected rays for the Main-Main paths and, in a space diversity configuration, for the Main-Diversity and Diversity-Main paths.
 The table below will show the distances to and clearance at each of the reflection points.

 You can view Relative Rx Power vs. k-factor chart for any reflection point and any of the Main-Main, Main-Diversity, or Diversity-Main paths by clicking on the desired point in the table.
 Note that you need to specify the beam width for each of the antennas in Site A and Site B to calculate Relative Rx Power vs. k-factor chart.

-Figure 16.
 Reflection analysis

 Estimation of Specular Reflection Reduction without Using Space Diversity